All Episodes

 No, almost all of them do.

-Right, or they fax you.
+Right, or they fact you.

-Those are all technological advances.
+Those are all technological advances of the 20th century.

 No, it's true.

-But there is a valid argument, don't you think, to be, or at least a controversy to be chewed through About how fast we move, whether we're going too fast, and there is a downside to it.
+But there is a valid argument, don't you think, to be, or at least a controversy to be chewed through about how fast we move, whether we're going too fast, and there is a downside to it.

 I mean, I'm in the middle of it, and I know that.